MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 description: "Describes how to use Office 365's built-in Content Delivery Network (CDN) to speed up delivery of your SharePoint Online assets to all of your users no matter where they are located or how they access your content."
 ---

-# Use the Office 365 content delivery network with SharePoint Online
+# Use the Office 365 Content Delivery Network with SharePoint Online

-You can host static assets in the Office 365 content delivery network (CDN) to provide better performance for your SharePoint Online pages.
+The Office 365 Content Delivery Network (CDN) is a private CDN hosted by Microsoft that you can use to host static assets to provide better performance for your SharePoint Online pages.
 Static assets are files that don't change very often, like images, video and audio, style sheets, fonts, and JavaScript files.
 The CDN works as a geographically distributed caching proxy, by caching static assets closer to the browsers requesting them.

 If you are already familiar with the way that CDNs work, you only need to complete a few steps to set it up.
 This topic describes how.
 Read on for information about the Office 365 CDN and how to get started hosting your static assets.